SpongePowered/SpongeDocs/source/plugin/advanced/message-sinks.rst

 Permission-based Selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-``MessageSinks`` can be employed to target any player that holds the specified permission.
+The ``MessageSinks`` class can be employed to target any player that holds the specified permission.

 **Example: Permission-based Targeting**